dtrelogan/react-formstate/docs/validationWiring.md

 ### context parameter

-unregistered validation functions are passed three parameters: value, context, field
+Unregistered validation functions are passed three parameters: value, context, field

-context gives you a window on your overall form state and allows you to make changes:
+Context gives you a window on your overall form state and allows you to make changes:

 ```jsx
 validatePassword(password, context) {